js-mit/liquidmovies/SETUP.md

 ```

 ## Sqlite
+This application will default to using a local instance of sqlite as a database if a DATABASE_URL is not defined as a environment variable.

 sqlite db commands must be run through docker otherwise you will encounter permission errors

-sqlite3 interactive must be run *outside* of docker because it is not installed
+> sqlite3 interactive must be run *outside* of docker because it is not installed
 in docker container (i think bc of python slim version)

 ```